 MD, MPH, MSc, FRCOG

-- Co-Director of the Oxford Maternal and Perinatal Health Institute
+Professor of Perinatal Medicine & Co-Director of the Oxford Maternal and Perinatal Health Institute (OMPHI).

 I joined the University of Oxford in 2006.
 I am Professor of Perinatal Medicine at the Nuffield Department of Obstetrics & Gynaecology, and Co-director of the Oxford Maternal and Perinatal Health Institute at Green Templeton College, University of Oxford.

 I am the Principal Investigator of "INTERGROWTH-21”, a large, multinational, prospective project exploring several aspects of normal and impaired fetal growth from conception to 2 years of age, plus the phenotypes of the preterm birth and impaired fetal growth syndromes, including their etiology and long-term consequences.
 The Project has produced international standards for fetal growth, newborn size at birth, and postnatal growth of preterm infants.